By-Laws of Paul D. Camp Community College Foundation

 Section 4.
 Actions of Directors Without Meeting.
 Any action which may be authorized or taken at a meeting of the Board may be authorized with the affirmative vote of a majority of the directors by signed written consent, email or other electronic methods.

-Unless otherwise provided by written contract, any director, committee member or officer of the CAMPF may resign at any time by giving written notice to the CAMPF or Board, or to the President, or the Secretary/Executive Director of the CAMPF.
+Unless otherwise provided by written contract, any director, committee member or officer of the PDCCCF may resign at any time by giving written notice to the PDCCCF or Board, or to the President, or the Secretary/Executive Director of the PDCCCF.
 Any such resignation shall take effect at the time specified therein, or, if the time be not specified therein, upon its acceptance by the Board.

 The Board, by a two-thirds vote of the entire Board may remove from office without having to state or prove cause any director, officer, committee member or agent elected or appointed by it and elect or appoint his or her successor.